April 23. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 23rd of April.

-Kazybek Isa (1962) – Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, member of the Committee on Social and Cultural Development.
+Kazybek Isa (1962) – Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, member of the Committee on Social and Cultural Development, journalist.

 Born in South Kazakhstan region, he graduated from the Art and Graphics Faculty of the Abai Kazakh State Pedagogical Institute.